Medical Policy: 02.01.60

 AmnioClip (FORTECH GmbH) is a ring designed to hold the amniotic membrane in the eye without sutures or glue fixation.
 A mounting device is used to secure the amniotic membrane within the AmnioClip.
 The AmnioClip currently has CE approval in Europe but is not approved for use in the United States.

 For information on amniotic membranes for use as skin substitutes see medical policy 02.01.17 Bio-Engineered Skin and Soft Tissue Substitutes

 Injections of micronized or particulated human amniotic membrane is considered investigational for all indications.

 Injections of human amniotic fluid is considered investigational for all indications.

 Additional trials, which will have a larger sample sizes and longer follow-up, are needed to permit conclusions on the effect of this treatment.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

-Human amniotic membrane grafts with suture (e.g. AmnioGraft®) for the treatment of ophthalmic indications are considered medically necessary for the following conditions:
+FDA approved human amniotic membrane grafts with or without sutures (e.g. AmnioGraft®, Prokera, AmbioDisk™) for the treatment of ophthalmic indications are considered medically necessary for the following conditions: